 Here, there are many towns and lakeside resorts with historic districts, art galleries, and shops.

-Alternatively, if you want to spend more time in the Frontier Land, head south-west toward the Dakotas and Missouri, where there are many small towns that still have the culture and traditions of the frontier.
+Alternatively, if you want to spend more time in the Frontier Land, head southwest toward the Dakotas and Missouri, where many small towns still have the culture and traditions of the frontier.

 Fans of frontier history and the Wild West will love the Midwest region.

-Small towns, cowboy life, ranches and cattle farms, the plains, as well as lakeside towns known for their art galleries and food and wine, are all found in this region.
+Small towns, cowboy life, ranches and cattle farms, the plains, as well as lakeside towns are known for their art galleries, and food and wine are all found in this region.
 Everyone will have something fun to do while experiencing the Midwest region

 Illinois is famous because of Abraham Lincoln.
 Known as the Land of Lincoln, Illinois was the birthplace of the 16th U.S. president.
 Visit the Abraham Lincoln Museum and Library in the state to discover plenty about Lincoln’s involvement in guiding the United States through the Civil War, abolishing slavery, and preserving the Union.